 Lander Craft Module LC

 The finalised design for LC consists of pyramid type design with its 3 sides having Solar Panels and the fourth one having a door and a door integrated ladder to deploy the rover, The rover would be piggybacking inside the LC.
 The lander has four legs to stand and during the launch while LC and OC be united those legs are supposed to be in pulled back position.
-Their are four main thrusters each providing ~800 N of thrust and 8 other thrusters probably for attitude control while decent, having ~50 N thrust.
+Their were four main thrusters each providing ~800 N of thrust, later one more was added centrally and 8 other thrusters probably for attitude control while decent, having ~50 N thrust.
 To navigate the LC precisely it has LIRAP Laser Gyro based Inertial Reference unit and Accelerometer Package.
 It is an inertial navigation system that would precisely direct the LC to the predetermined landing site.

 Reportedly the LC also has cameras around it these cameras can also take pictures to match with pre loaded images to determine weather LC is on the right path.
 The LC can intelligently self adjust it's trajectory necessary to land on the spot.
 These cameras are a part of Hazard Detection and Avoidance HDA system.
 It so happens that after the rough braking phase the Lande will stabilise itself 100 metres above moon’s surface and would slowly decend down during this phase HDA has to ensure it's movement on the right path.
 The HDA’s cameras would identify correct landing site using scene matching.
 This system also contains laser altimeters and a laser Doppler velocimiter.
 The HDA ensures LC would land without any external alien solid object hitting it.
 As soon as the LC would be 2 metres above the ground it's thrusters would shut down and landing legs streched, the legs are designed to absorb the shock.